JuanLPalacios/Scribbles/README.md

 ![Scribbles](./src/logo.svg)

-A simple PWA for drawing ilustrations
+A simple PWA for drawing ilustrations with multilayer support

 ### Setup